Features Pricing Docs Blog Try Demo Log In Sign Up

 This is where a lot of people get tripped up.
 You run the script, get a screenshot, and half the page is blank.
 Images didn't load, dynamic content didn't render, there's a spinner in the middle of the screen.

 The problem is that page.goto() by default waits for the load event.
-It fires when the HTML and its resources are loaded.
-But it says nothing about JavaScript that runs after load, lazy images, or data fetched from APIs.
+It fires when the HTML and its resources are loaded, but it says nothing about JavaScript that runs after load, lazy images, or data fetched from APIs.

 The most reliable option for screenshots is networkidle: